Ask Your Timeshare Company To Take It Back

 describes the resale players:

-Historically, some timeshare resale advertisers have taken a lot of criticism (not to mention some government legal actions) for charging high up-front fees, and doing little or nothing for the timeshare owner who listed his or her timeshare for sale or rent.
-However, the first step to selling anything is letting people know it's so whatever you do you'll need to advertise.
-Just remember it is not prudent to give financial authorization until you've thoroughly investigated the company and comparison shopped.
+Historically, some timeshare resale advertisers have taken a lot of criticism for charging high up-front fees, and doing little or nothing for the timeshare owner who listed his or her timeshare for sale or rent.
+However, the first step to selling anything is letting people know it’s for sale—so whatever you do you’ll need to advertise.
+Just remember it is not prudent to give financial authorization until you’ve thoroughly investigated the company and comparison shopped.
 There are many places to advertise your timeshare yourself for little or no cost on the Internet or in print.
 Read more from ARDA!

 Licensed Real Estate Companies

 Timeshare resellers holding real estate licenses are usually - companies.
 This means that they can not only advertise your timeshare for sale or rent, but also assist buyers, help negotiate prices, write up contracts and assist with the closing of any sale or rental.
 Some licensed companies may charge an up-front fee (if permitted by state law) or they may only —charge a commission (10% to 30%) when a sale occurs, based on the price for the timeshare interest sold.
 You can check on the licensing status of individuals in 42 jurisdictions at www.arello.com